Harshiiitha/spring-annotations-demo/src/README.md

-Spring Annotation task1
+Spring Annotation task2
-->Using Configuration and Component annotations ->Autowiring Byname
+->Using constructors
+-->Checking singleton and prototype scope